openlab-at-city-tech/openlab/wp-content/plugins/text-replace/readme.txt

 == Upgrade Notice ==

+= 3.8 =
+Recommended update: fixed to honor 'replace once' setting, including for multibyte strings; allow for whitespace in text to replace to represent any number of whitespace; updated plugin framework to v048; compatibility is now WP 4.7-4.9; added README.md; more.

 = 3.7 =
 Minor update: improved support for localization; updated plugin framework to 042; verified compatibility through WP 4.5; dropped compatibility with WP older than 4.1; updated copyright date (2016)